 3. Show proof of GeoBlue health insurance (this is REQUIRED).
 GeoBlue Health Insurance is required for your entire stay in the U.S. unless you have a plan that is from the U.S. already.

 4. Meet with your academic advisor and register for classes.
-Your first academic advisor will be Professor Shindler, who will assist you with course selection, degree requirements, registration, and other important academic issues.
+Your first academic advisor will be introduced to you during orientation, who will assist you with course selection, degree requirements, registration, and other important academic issues.

 5. Employment